casper-network/docs-archive/dapp-dev-guide/workflow/undelegate.rst

                 },

-**Important Note**: You can also check your account balance on the `Block Explorer <https://cspr.live/>`_ and additionally verify that the balance has increased by the amount of tokens that were undelegated.
+You can also check your account balance on the `Block Explorer <https://cspr.live/>`_ and additionally verify that the balance has increased by the amount of tokens that were undelegated.

+**Important Note**: After un-delegating tokens from a validator, you must wait for the unbonding period to lapse before re-delegating tokens to either the same validator or a different validator.